jetbeep/ios-sdk/README.md

            }
 ```

-When you want to finish flow, don't forget to unsubscribe and stop the beeper:
+When you want to finish the flow, don't forget to unsubscribe and stop the beeper:

 `JBBeeper.shared.unsubscribe(eventSubscribeID)`

 ### Testing

-***IMPORTANT NOTE***: Before testing ensure that your devices is configured for VENDING-type merchants.
+***IMPORTANT NOTE:*** Before testing, ensure that your devices are configured for VENDING-type merchants.
 Please double-check them.